Northern river reversal: Environmental impact

 According to Alexey Yablokov, President of the NGO Centre for Russian Environmental Policy, 5–7% redirection of the Ob's water could lead to long-lasting changes in the climate of the Arctic and elsewhere in Russia, and he opposes these changes to the environment affected by Siberian water redirections to the south.
 Despite the increase in Siberian rainfall, the redirection has become highly politicised, and Yaroslav Ishutin, director of the Altai Krai Regional Department of Natural Resources and the Environment, claims that the Ob has no water to spare and that Siberia's water resources are threatened.
+Alexander Yanshin, who led a petition from academics against this project, voiced similar concerns about water shortages in Siberia, a decrease in fish stocks, drying up of marshes and peat fires which could lead to extinctions.